oliviacbishop/furesearch/README.md

 * Project Repository.
 This repository will contain all documentation, guidelines, issues and final data produced during research: https://github.com/ChiaraPalladino/furesearch
 * Project Issues.
 On this page, you post any questions, problems, issues that you encounter in the context of specific tasks or just occasionally. https://github.com/ChiaraPalladino/furesearch/issues

+## Tutorials and instructions:

+* How to manage GitHub Issues:
+* How to use the Project Management page: